-MPS Commissioner Bernard Hogan-Howe has set a clear vision for stop and search: to achieve the highest level of trust and confidence in the police’s use of stop & search as a tactic for keeping our streets safe.
-As a consequence, the use of Stop and Search in London will become significantly more effective, have better outcomes, and be used primarily to protect our communities from violent crime.
+MPS Commissioner Bernard Hogan-Howe has set a clear vision for stop and search: to achieve the highest level of trust and confidence in the police’s use of stop and search as a means for tackling crime and keeping our streets safe.
+As a consequence, the use of stop and search in London will become significantly more effective and targeted, leading to better outcomes.
+It will be conducted with dignity and respect, and be used primarily to protect our communities from violent and key crimes.

 Your Rights & Responsibilities

 Frequently Asked Questions